msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 # Project Instructions

-1. Plan and Design a visual diagram depicting the infrastructure layout of resources (see "Diagram.JPG" file).
+1. Plan and design a visual diagram that depicts the infrastructure layout of resources (see "Diagram.JPG" file).

 2. First, deploy the network.yml and network-parameters.json scripts.
 Refer to the guideline below on "How to Spin Up Resources."